Skip to main content

 Does the company website show the same role?
 Cross-reference the posting with the company's own career page.
 If it's not there, that's a problem.

 Or skip the manual checklist.
-MintCareer's ghost detection scans all 10 signals for you in around 2 minutes.
+MintCareer's ghost detection scans all 10 warning signals for you in around 2 minutes.
 Try it free.

 Community Discussion